 All data for the period 1 January 2017 to 1 July 2017 is also required to be reported to the tax authorities in the same format as the real-time ledgers.
 Businesses have an extended period to provide this information (see below), but it means that you must collect all required data already from 1 January 2017.

 All data must be uploaded as an XML file in the website of the Spanish tax authorities.
 According to our experience, possible solutions include a plug-in to the ERP system or a software adapting your output ERP data to the XML requirements of the authorities´ system.
 The Spanish authorities will most likely develop a software to convert the file into a format that can be uploaded in their system.
 In any case, there are several open questions about the technical requirements of the electronic VAT ledgers.
 We will follow up on the announcements and software developments of the tax authorities and update our VAT news section regularly.

 Manual input is also possible in those cases where there are only a few invoices to be reported.
 In these cases, a form available in the website of the authorities must be completed and submitted manually.

-The new obligation applies as from 1 July 2017.
+The new obligation of real-time VAT reporting applies as from 1 July 2017.
 During the second semester of 2017, the four day period is extended to eight days.